Spiritualist art

 Spiritualist art or spirit art or mediumistic art or psychic painting is a form of art, mainly painting, influenced by spiritualism.

 Spiritualism influenced art, having an influence on artistic consciousness, with spiritual art having a huge impact on what became modernism and therefore art today.

-Famous spiritual artists include Georgiana Houghton and Piet Mondrian.
+Famous spiritual artists include Georgiana Houghton, Hilma af Klint, Augustin Lesage and Fleury Joseph Crépin.

-Spiritualism also inspired the pioneering abstract art of Vasily Kandinsky, Piet Mondrian, Kasimir Malevich and František Kupka.
+Spiritualism also inspired the pioneering abstract art of František Kupka, Piet Mondrian, Vasily Kandinsky and Kasimir Malevich.

 Precipitated paintings

 "Precipitation" is works of art that appeared on canvas, ostensibly without the use of human hands, during a Spiritualist seance.
 In this case, the mediums claimed that the spirits produced the paintings directly, rather than by guiding the hands of a human artist.